List of diplomatic missions of Austria-Hungary

+At its height, the monarchy maintained ministers in 39 states.
+Following the dissolution of Austria-Hungary in 1918, its diplomatic missions were either closed or transferred to the successor states, principally Austria and Hungary.

 History

 Austria-Hungary had 110 non-honorary consulates and 364 honorary consulates, for a total of 474, in pre-war 1914.
 This number declined as a result of World War I; consulates in Italy and the U.S. respectively closed in 1915 and 1917, making up the majority of consulates closed in those years.
 The number of consulates declined to 307 upon the declaration of war in 1914.
 This declined to 273 in 1915, 227 in 1916, and 193 in 1917.
 In 1918, upon the end of the empire, Austria-Hungary had 13 consulates-general, 18 other consulates, a consular agency, and a vice-consulate.

 Embassies

 France

 A diplomatic mission was established in 1679; raised to an embassy in 1856.